jhpyle/docassemble/_docs/config.md

 files on GitHub].
 For example, you can use the Italian translation file by including `docassemble.base:data/sources/it-words.yml` in your `words` directive.
-Note that these user-contributed files have been added at various times and may not be 100% complete.
+Note that these user-contributed files have been added at various times and may not be 100% complete; the `words-es.yml` file, for example, contains minimal translations, while the `words-es.xlf` file contains translations for most phrases used by the system.

+The `words` feature with language `en` can be used to translate the default English phrases into alternative phrases, if you want to change the default phrases that are used in **docassemble**.

+If **docassemble** is not able to read any of the files listed under `words`, errors will be written to the `uwsgi.log` file, which you can find in [Logs].
+If you find that your translations are not being used, make sure to check `uwsgi.log` for errors.

 For more information about how **docassemble** handles different languages, see the [language and locale settings] section and the [functions] section (specifically the functions [`set_language()`] and [`word()`]).

-The `words` feature with language `en` can be used to translate the default English phrases into alternative phrases, if you want to change the default phrases that are used in **docassemble**.

 ## <a name="currency symbol"></a>Currency symbol